-DFR is of the opinion that rate as proposed will not have a material impact on the solvency and surplus of MVPHIC or MVP Holding Company.
+DFR is of the opinion that the rate as proposed will have the impact of sustaining the current level of solvency of MVPHIC.

 Background

 Vermont law requires DFR to protect consumers by supervising insurance companies in a manner that assures the solvency, liquidity, stability, and efficiency of all such companies.
 DFR has more specific responsibilities to ensure the solvency of companies based in Vermont, as it is the primary regulator for those companies.
 Similarly, every other state has primary responsibility to ensure the solvency of each company domiciled in its state.
 As a result, regulators in an insurer's domicile have many powerful tools at their disposal to monitor and ensure the solvency of their domestic companies, and other states in which that insurer does business rely heavily on the domicile state regulators to perform that function.